pfmc-assessments/.github/profile/README.md

 # The nwfsc-assess GitHub Organization

-Repositories used by the stock assessment team at the NOAA Northwest Fisheries Science Center and various partners around the world.
+This organization stores repositories used by the stock assessment team at the NOAA Northwest Fisheries Science Center and various partners around the world.

 Some of the commonly used repositories include